oldlonecoder/xio/README.md

 # xio [ eXecutable Instruction Object ]

-# --------------------------------------------------- note  --------------------------
- //@note this section (note/note end) will be removed.

-# By order of dependancy:
-* utf       : Basic glyph support. ( beware: not utf-* standard, using litteraly ...hardcoded const char* ) For now it is french accents and some glyphes from the awesome (nerd) fonts.
-* textattr  : Define and manage everything about text attributes (color/pairs, ansi256 and html enconding)
-* stracc    : Holds instance of a std::string as (input) accumulator
-* strbrk    : Using string_view and creates array of tokens using provided or default separators
-* diagnostic: Diagnostic (and log) messaging using the above tools, used by the tools enumerated below;
-* smtl      : Basic simple markup text utility using the stuff provided by this project.

-* In parts of the utils above, I try to support ansi256 and html encoding.
-# --------------------------------------------------- note end --------------------------

 ### Exploring, Learning to write a simple C++ framework of libraries
 ## libteacc_main : main utils support classes in order of dependency: